WizzWriters/Octasm/README.md

 ## Example

-The following example shows the basic syntax of this assembler.
+The following example shows the basic syntax of Octasm.
 This program displays digits 0 to 9 in a loop.

 ```asm
 .text                      # start code section